medcognetics/dicom-preprocessing/README.md

 # Dicom Preprocessing

 Implements a tool that preprocesses DICOM files into TIFF images.
-DICOM files are opened and any applicable LUT transformations are applied.
+The primary motivation is to prepare DICOM images for use in computer vision tasks, with a focus on efficient storage and minimization of decode processing time.

 ### Transformation Sequence